antoniofrancaib/accelerate-md/README.md

 ✍️ New to molecular simulations?
 Here’s a curated reading + watch list for beginners: [RESOURCES](notebooks/RESOURCES.md)

+The pipeline is super user-friendly structured.
+Create a proper conda.
+Submit the job to the cluster.
+Everything is centralized in configs.

+The expected output structure is the following.

 ### Clone the Repository
 ```bash
 git clone https://github.com/your-username/accelerate-md.git